On This Page

 - Read the current fishing regulations.

-- Snowmobiles are allowed on the lake only for access to the winter fishery.
+- Snowmobiles are allowed only on Whiteswan Lake for access to the winter fishery.
+Snowmobile use is prohibited everywhere else in the park, including Alces Lake.

 - Read the fishing and boat launch information below